1.3: Physical-Chemical Foundations

 Ball bottom → Ball top, ΔPE > 0.

-If the top of the hill was at the same height at the bottom of the hill (obviously an absurd situation), the ball would not move.
+If the top of the hill were at the same height as the bottom of the hill (obviously an absurd situation), the ball would not move.
 It would effectively be at equilibrium, a state of no change.
 For this reaction, Ball top --> Ball bottom, the ΔPE = 0.
 As the ball starts rolling down the hill, its potential energy gets closer to the potential it would have at the bottom.
-Hence the ΔPE changes from negative to more and more positive until it gets to the bottom at which case the ΔPE = 0 and movement ceases.
+Hence, the ΔPE changes from negative to more and more positive until it gets to the bottom, at which case the ΔPE = 0, and movement ceases.
 If the ΔPE is not 0, the ball will move until the ΔPE = 0.

 - if ΔG < 0, the reaction goes toward products P and Q